different-ai/zero-finance/README.md

 # hyprsqrl

-hyprsqrl is an app to eventually automate all mundane tasks away.
+hyprsqrl is an app to eventually automate all mundane tasks away, starting with your company finances.
 It connects to your favorite apps including your screen and uses ai agents to automate tasks away.

 <img width="1312" alt="Screenshot 2024-12-17 at 11 28 10" src="https://github.com/user-attachments/assets/b4b63992-62da-4553-b240-fcd8d0d2e54a" />